 - Collective agreements depending on the principal activity of the company

-What do MNCs need to know about employment contracts?
+What do MNCs need to know about employment contracts in Cameroon?

 Employment contracts can be established either verbally or in writing in Cameroon.
 Furthermore, both fixed-term and indefinite-term contracts are permitted.
 However, if a fixed-term contract lasts longer than three months or requires the employee to move from their usual place of residence, it must be in written form.
 Additionally, a copy of the contract must be submitted to the local Labor Inspector.
 While not always required by law, it is recommended to have written contracts for all types of employment contracts as a best practice.